-- 1. Implement the Ecological Landscape Plan for the Waipu Cove Recreational Reserve, Northland, 2014, prepared by Dr David Bergin and Paul Quinlan allowing for the staged development of the camp ground area, the public amenity areas and the sand dune zones as well as specific guidelines for the built environment including: - a.
+- 1. Implement the Ecological Landscape Plan for the Waipu Cove Recreational Reserve, Northland, 2014, prepared by Dr David Bergin and Paul Quinlan which allows for the following: - a.
 Provision of native revegetation/amenity planting and landscape improvements along the Northern boundary between the public access and the camping areas.
 Species selection shall be approved by the DoC, and plant material eco-sourced from the local area wherever possible. - b.
 Provision of suitable specimen tree planting throughout the Reserve to provide shade and shelter, and to enhance the visual amenity within the reserve. - c.
 Upgrade and maintain fencing to protect the sensitive dune environment and other natural areas and features and add to the safety and security of users.
-(Completed)

-2. Work with the DoC and Iwi to further develop educational opportunities in order to increase the public's awareness in regards to the sensitive surrounding beach and dune environment.
+(Completed) - 2.
+Work with the DoC and Iwi to further develop educational opportunities in order to increase the public's awareness in regards to the sensitive surrounding beach and dune environment.
 (Local schools have been involved with planting, beach ambassadors are employed over the summer period and there is a new informational educational signage planned for the front entrance).